How to construct a simple bench out of reclaimed 2×4 lumber

-If you’re looking for really easy 2×4 stools, check out this tutorial for 2×4 benches and stools
+If you’re looking for really easy 2×4 stools, check out this tutorial for 2×4 benches and stools.

-The little scrap piece at the end is a guide.
 I made the simple bench so that it would have an overhang the width of a 2×4 thickness.
-While I had my box laid out, I put a 2×4 on each of the 4 sides to measure to see if everything was going to fit correctly.
+While I laid my box out, I put a 2×4 on each of the four sides to measure to see if everything would fit correctly.

 The seat slats are 11 inches long.
 You can see here that it is resting on the scrap piece, allowing the overhang I wanted.